Cincinnati teens, get ready to earn and explore this summer with a wide range of job opportunities and internships across the city.

 Term: May – August

-ZooTeens build knowledge, gain leadership experience, and develop professional skills while having a lot of FUN working with our Education, Visitor Experience, or Horticulture departments.
+Build knowledge, gain leadership experience, and develop professional skills while having fun with ZooTeens.
+Work with the Education, Visitor Experience, or Horticulture departments.
+Perfect for teenagers who love nature, animals, and people!

 Ages: 14 – 18

-The goal of the Summer Cadet Program is to provide support for students interested in Fire Fighter work who are not old enough to become Fire Recruits, enabling them to continue their education and encouraging them to participate in the Fire Recruit examination.
+Provides support for students interested in Fire Fighter work who are not old enough to become Fire Recruits.
+Enables cadets to continue their education and encouraging them to participate in the Fire Recruit examination.
+For more information, call 513-352-2400.

 Term: June – August